-Units of a Trust are offered at the public offering price thereof.
-The public offering price per Unit is equal to the net asset value per Unit plus organization costs plus the applicable sales charge referred to in the prospectus.
+Units of the Trust are offered at the Public Offering Price thereof.
+The Public Offering Price per Unit is equal to the net asset value per Unit plus organization costs plus the applicable sales charge referred to in the Prospectus.
 The initial sales charge is equal to the difference between the maximum sales charge and the sum of the remaining deferred sales charge and the total creation and development fee.
-The maximum total sales charge is 3.95% of the public offering price.
-The deferred sales charge is a fixed dollar amount and will be collected in installments as described in this prospectus.
+The maximum total sales charge is 3.95% of the Public Offering Price.
+The deferred sales charge is a fixed dollar amount and will be collected in installments as described in this Prospectus.
 Units purchased after the initial deferred sales charge payment will be subject to the remaining deferred sales charge payments.
 Units sold or redeemed prior to such time as the entire applicable deferred sales charge has been collected will be assessed the remaining deferred sales charge at the time of such sale or redemption.

-During the initial offering period, part of the value of the securities represents an amount that will pay the costs of creating the Trust.
+During the initial offering period, part of the value of the Securities represents an amount that will pay the costs of creating the Trust.
 These costs include the costs of preparing the registration statement and legal documents, federal and state registration fees, the Portfolio Consultant's security selection fee, the initial fees and expenses of the Trustee and the initial audit.
-The Trust will sell securities to reimburse the Sponsor for these costs at the end of the initial offering period or after six months, if earlier.
+The Trust will sell Securities to reimburse the Sponsor for these costs at the end of the initial offering period or after six months, if earlier.
 The value of the Units will decline when the Trust pays these costs.

 You pay a fee in connection with purchasing Units.
 This is referred to as the "transactional sales charge."
-The transactional sales charge has both an initial and a deferred component and equals 3.45% of the public offering price per Unit based on a \$10 public offering price per Unit.
+The transactional sales charge has both an initial and a deferred component and equals 3.45% of the Public Offering Price per Unit based on a \$10 Public Offering Price per Unit.
 This percentage amount of the transactional sales charge is based on the Unit price on the Trust's inception date.
 The transactional sales charge equals the difference between the total sales charge and the creation and development fee.
-As a result, the percentage and dollar amount of the transactional sales charge will vary as the public offering price per Unit varies.
+As a result, the percentage and dollar amount of the transactional sales charge will vary as the Public Offering Price per Unit varies.
 The transactional sales charge does not include the creation and development fee which is described under "Trust Expenses and Charges."